daeken/Benjen/daeken.com/entries/further-freedom-attacks.md

-#title Further Freedom Attacks
+title: Further Freedom Attacks
-#date 2010-11-27
+date: 2010-11-27

 **Please, redistribute this far and wide.
 Share it, repost it, print it out and hand it to people you see on the street.**
 Further Freedom Attacks by [Cody Brocious][2] is licensed under a [Creative Commons Attribution 3.0 Unported License][3].